Yakubi

 Yaqubi is the center of Sabari District in Khost Province, Afghanistan.
 It is located on 33.4608°N 69.99°E at 1,113 m altitude in the southeastern part of the district.

+Yaqubi was the birthplace and home of Dilawar, an Afghan farmer and taxi driver who was tortured to death in 2002 by US Army soldiers at the Bagram Collection Point, a US military detention center in Afghanistan.